Go / No-Go supplier decision planning before china factory visit

 Supplier decisions must be based on capability fit, process stability, engineering alignment, and execution risk

-SYY structures supplier decisions into four engineering judgment layers.
+SYY structures supplier decisions around four engineering judgment layers.

 This is not a checklist.